-Book/Writing Coach – having a dedicated book coach gives the same one-to-one support I received from Yve, culminating in my weight loss.
-Working with a coach means they take every step with you and hold your hand throughout the process.
-You may enjoy reading my post, 3 Ways a Book Coach Can Help You Write Non-Fiction.
+Book/Writing Coach – having a dedicated mentor gives you the same one-to-one support I received from Yve, culminating in my weight loss.
+Working with a mentor means they take every step with you and hold your hand throughout the process.

 Deadlines are a huge part of any author’s life.
 We can’t dodge them, so we embrace them as a fixed point when our work needs to be completed.
 Over the years, I’ve learned to work with my deadlines instead of push against them.